 Our program was established in 1942 as one of the professional schools of the North Carolina Baptist Hospital (NCBH) and the Bowman Gray School of Medicine.
 Since then, Atrium Health Wake Forest Baptist has served as the program’s sponsor and the main clinical educational site for our students.

 The school of medicine has been housed at the medical center since 1941.
 Dr. Roscoe Wall, one of the initial faculty members of the school of medicine, recognized the need for competent nurse anesthetists and started the nurse anesthesia program with the first graduates emerging in 1942.
 The school of medicine produced nurse anesthesia graduates even before its first medical physician graduates.
-Since 1942, the nurse anesthesia program has collaborated with the department of anesthesiology to offer a world-class education in nurse anesthesia.

 Why Choose Wake Forest?